ultral/ultral.github.io/it/test-ansible-roles-via-testkitchen-inside-hyperv-en.md

     - /it/test-ansible-roles-via-testkitchen-inside-hyperv.html
 ---

 # Test me if you can.
-Do YML developers Dream of testing ansible?
+Do YML developers Dream of testing Ansible?

 ![kitchen-ci schema](assets/kitchen-ci-schema.png?raw=true "kitchen-ci schema")